-Northeastern University–Silicon Valley has a host of resources for students looking to make the most of their graduate studies.
+Northeastern University–San Francisco Bay Area has a host of resources for students looking to make the most of their graduate studies.
 Some of these resources are specific to our Silicon Valley campus and some are benefits of any Northeastern student.
 Below are ways to enrich your experience and find the tools you need to succeed.
+You can always reference the Silicon Valley Campus Guide (Jan.
+2019) as well.

-Northeastern University—Silicon Valley provides campus support in a variety of ways to help you make the most out of your graduate experience.
+Northeastern University—San Francisco Bay Area provides campus support in a variety of ways to help you make the most out of your graduate experience.

 The Northeastern Husky Card is the official identification card of Northeastern.
 Along with identification, it is also used for printing and resource check-out.
 All students are required to carry their Husky Card while on campus and may be asked to show their Husky Card for identity verification.